 If you have an AFTER HOURS EMERGENCY regarding the health or safety of a study abroad or international student, call Meredith College Campus Police at (919) 760-8888.
 They will know how to reach someone after hours who can assist you in an emergency.

 The health and safety of students traveling abroad is a top priority for the Office of International Programs at Meredith College.
-Please review our policy on travel to restricted areas.

 Your pre-departure handbook is the best resource for health and safety information.
 Below are a few key points taken from the handbook for you to consider as you prepare to study abroad.